zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 These are some optional class features that you can add to augment some of the weaknesses in the classes that I've felt through playing them

 ### Sorcerer
-Sorcerers feel a bit strange in play, even though they're my favourite magic based class, and metamagic exists, they have a distinct lack of spells that are only for sorcerer's and since a sorcerer gets their power from themselves, I thought that it'd be an interesting case for them to create spells where their blood is a component.
+Sorcerers feel a bit strange in play, even though they're my favourite magic based class, and metamagic exists, they have a distinct lack of spells that are only for sorcerer's and since a sorcerer gets their power from themselves, I thought that it'd be an interesting case for them to create spells where their blood is a component

 > **Spell Creation**
 >
 > A sorcerer may utilise the magic in their blood to create unique spells that can't be copied, in order to cast the spell, the Sorcerer takes 1d4 slashing or piercing damage, which takes the place of all the spell components.
-Spells created in this way do not count towards your spells known/prepared, but you may only create a spell when you gain an ASI or Feat.
+Spells created in this way do not count towards your spells known/prepared, but you may only create a spell when you gain an ASI or Feat

 ### Monk
 Monks generally feel unfun to play because there's so many different things that require Ki, and even though you restore them on a short rest, adding at least 5 I think makes it more fun